 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed both under the Actand Regulation 16(1) (b) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
+The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed both undersub-section (6) of section 149 of the Act and Regulation 16(1) (b) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

 NOMINATION AND REMUNERATION POLICY

 The Board has modified Nomination and Remuneration Policy in its meeting held on 24thMay 2018.
 The modified policy is attached herewith as Annexure - 3 which forms part ofthis report and the same has also been uploaded on website of the company at www.somanyceramics.com at the weblink https://www.somanyceramics.com/wp-content/uploads/2018/07/Nomination-and-Remuneration_ Policy_Revised.pdf

 Five (5) meetings of the Board of Directors Three(3) meetings of Nomination andRemuneration Committee Four (4) meetings of Stakeholders Relationship Committee and Five(5) meetings of Audit Committee were held during the year the details of which are givenin the Corporate Governance Report forming part of this Annual Report.